 Only a principal broker can hire a licensed personal assistant

-The principal broker should enter into a written agreement with the assistant defining the direct supervision and control that the principal broker will have over the assistant.
+While a licensed personal assistant (PA) can carry out the same activities as the employing principal broker, the principal broker should enter into a written agreement with the PA defining the direct supervision and control that the principal broker will have over the assistant.

-The compensation program for a licensed personal assistant can be a salary, commission, or a combination of both, just so long as the agreement has authorized the method.
-The company is also required to have a written office policy for the supervision and control of a licensed personal assistant, and to enter into written agreements with all principal brokers who employ licensed personal assistants.
+The compensation program for a licensed PA can be a salary, commission, or a combination of both, just so long as the agreement has authorized the method.
+The company must also have a written office policy for the supervision and control of a licensed personal assistant and enter into written agreements with all principal brokers who employ licensed personal assistants.

 The written agreement between an employing principal broker and a licensed personal assistant should include the following: